TsuKpa/analog-angular-blog/src/content/creating-a-pre-rendered-home-page-with-angular-and-scully.md

 publish: true
 ---

-# Creating a Pre-rendered Home Page with Angular and Scully

 One of the fundamental elements of creating a site with the Jamstack architecture is pre-rendering content.
 This allows for faster delivery of your content, fewer security vulnerabilities, and immutable content.
 For this post, we will be storing static images in [Cloudinary](https://cloudinary.com/), a cloud service for images while also pre-rendering our assets.
 This means one less thing we have to manage ourselves or worry about.
 Yay!

 ## Cloud Content